WalkerWalker/jiamin.io/_posts/2019-09-26-Fraternal_Twins.md

 tags: math probability
 ---

-You are jogging in the park when a lady, Mrs Smith, walked to you with a stroller covering two babies.
+You are jogging in the park when a lady, Mrs Smith, walks to you with two babies in double stroller.

 - "How cute!
 Are they twins?"
 You asked.
 - "Yes they are, but fraternal twins".
 Mrs Smith answered with a smile.